 Rozewie Beach itself is the perfect place for relaxation.
 It’s hard to believe that this beach ever gets crowded.
 The beach may be defined as ‘wild’ as there isn’t the usual vast array of restaurants, cafes and public toilet facilities.
 On the section of beach in front of the nature reserve, people were content to carry out their toilet duties in the forest.

 Due to the high cliff and north-east facing beach, we had to move our towels on quite a few occasions to catch the sun hovering over the top of the trees.
-Even though it was an otherwise sultry June day, it turned chilly when the sun disappeared behind the trees and we had little other option but to lie in the shade later on in the day when the sun had completely disappeared.
+Even though it was an otherwise sultry June day, it turned chilly when the sun disappeared behind the trees.
+We had little other option but to lie in the shade later on in the day when the sun had completely disappeared.